FertwBr/fertwbr.github.io/PixelCompass/md/en/HELP_FAQ.md

 -   **Azimuth & Cardinal Direction:** The large number is your heading in degrees, and the text below (e.g., "NW") is the cardinal direction.
 -   **Circular Info Ring:** Displays your Latitude, Longitude, Altitude, and the device's Incline at a glance.
 -   **Dynamic Info Cards:** (Optional, enable in Settings) A scrollable area below the compass showing real-time location, weather, and more.
+-   **At a Glance Interaction:** (v1.13.0+) Tapping certain areas of the screen reveals the "Split" layout, showing weather alerts and smart insights side-by-side.
 -   **Quick Actions Bar (FAB):** The floating buttons for quick access to True North, Calibration, and Theme toggles.

-## Using the Level Screen
+## Using the Level Screen {: data-toc-key="level" }

 ### 1. How does the redesigned Level Screen work?
-The Level screen (v1.6.0+) is a powerful tool that uses expressive animations and adapts to how you hold your device.
+The Level screen is a powerful tool that uses expressive animations and adapts to how you hold your device.
--   **Flat Mode (Bullseye):** When your device is lying face-up on a surface, it shows a "bullseye" level.
+-   **Flat Mode (Bullseye):** When your device is lying face-up on a surface, it shows a "bullseye" level with a ripple effect.
 The goal is to center the morphing, fluid bubble.
--   **Linear Mode (Upright):** When your device is held upright (either vertically or horizontally), it shows a linear "bubble tube" level.
+-   **Linear Mode (Upright):** When your device is held upright (either vertically or horizontally), it shows a linear "bubble tube" level with a fluid, wave-like background.
 The goal is to center the bubble on the `0°` mark.
-The UI intelligently adapts to portrait and landscape orientations.

 ### 2. How do I ensure the Level is accurate?
 The Level tool uses the same motion sensors as the compass.
 For best results, place your phone on a known flat surface and use the **Calibrate** button on the main Compass screen.
 Performing the figure-eight motion will reset and improve the accuracy of all motion-based features.

-## Pixel Compass on Wear OS
+## Pixel Compass on Wear OS {: data-toc-key="wearos" }

 - **A Standalone Experience:** The Wear OS app is fully independent and uses your watch's own sensors.
-- **Features:** It includes our signature Compass Rose, the Info Ring (Altitude, Incline, Lat/Lon), and a True North toggle.
+- **Compass Tile:** (v1.8.0+) Add the Compass Tile to your watch carousel for a quick "snapshot" of your last known heading and current altitude without opening the full app.
+- **Customization:** Choose from **9 New Color Themes** (v1.14.0+), including AMOLED Black, Emerald, and Sunset.
+- **Precision Tools:** You can manually calibrate altitude directly on your watch and toggle **Compass Inversion** if you wear your watch on your right wrist.
-- **Installation:** You can install it on your watch via your paired phone's Play Store app or directly from the Play Store on your watch.
+- **Installation:** Install it via your paired phone's Play Store app or directly from the Play Store on your watch.

-## Pixel Compass+ & Widgets
+## Pixel Compass+ & Widgets {: data-toc-key="plus" }

 ### 1. What is Pixel Compass+?
-Pixel Compass+ is our premium feature set, available via a flexible subscription or a lifetime license for early supporters.
+Pixel Compass+ is our premium feature set, available via a flexible subscription or a lifetime license.
 It unlocks the app's full potential and supports its future development.

 ### 2. What are the key Plus features?
+-   **Insight Engine 4.0:** Proactive alerts like "Picnic Day", "Strong Winds", or "Pressure Dropping" alerts (v1.12.0+).
--   **Deep Customization:** Unlock a powerful set of tools to change the look and feel of your compass and dynamic cards.
-Choose from exclusive compass styles (`Sunny`, `Cookie`, `Flower`), advanced card shapes (`Bubbly`, `Crystal`), and control details like cardinal points and degree marks.
+-   **Deep Customization:** Unlock premium compass styles (`Sunny`, `Cookie`, `Flower`), advanced card pack shapes, and the **AMOLED Black** app theme.
--   **Advanced Dynamic Info Cards:** Get deeper insights with exclusive data cards like "Feels Like" temperature, Air Pressure, and a detailed Weather Condition description.
+-   **Forecast Charts:** Tap any weather card to see interactive hourly charts for Temperature, Precipitation, and the **Sun Path**.
+-   **Ultimate Widget Suite:** Access exclusive shapes (Modern, Pill, Arch, Cookie) and the **Clock Widget** with native battery efficiency (v1.14.0+).
--   **Interactive Wind Indicator:** A toggleable wind direction arrow on the compass rose.
+-   **Interactive Wind Indicator:** A real-time wind vane on the compass rose.
--   **All Home Screen Widgets:** A suite of powerful, configurable, and beautifully themed widgets for Altitude, Compass, Location, and 6 different Weather types.
--   **Ad-Free Experience:** Removes all advertising from the application.
+-   **Ad-Free Experience:** Removes all advertising for a focused experience.
+-   **Settings Backup:** Your Plus preferences are automatically backed up to the cloud and can be restored with one tap (v1.9.5+).

-### 3. How does the new Subscription work?
+### 3. How does the Subscription work?
 What if I already paid?
-We've moved to a flexible subscription model for new users to support ongoing development.
--   **New Users (v1.5.4+):** Pixel Compass+ is available via a low-cost monthly subscription.
+-   **New Users:** Pixel Compass+ is available via a low-cost monthly subscription.
--   **Legacy Users (You're a VIP!):** If you made the one-time purchase **before version 1.5.4**, you have **Pixel Compass+ Legacy status**.
-This means you get **free, lifetime access** to all premium features.
-Thank you for your early support!
+-   **Legacy Users:** If you made the one-time purchase **before version 1.7.2**, you have **Legacy status**.
+You get **free, lifetime access** to all Plus features.
+-   **Lifetime Option:** A "Buy for life" one-time purchase is available for those who prefer not to have a subscription.

 ### 4. How do I add and configure widgets?
 1.  **Add:** Long-press your home screen, select "Widgets", and find Pixel Compass.
-2.  **Configure:** After placing a widget, a configuration screen will open, allowing you to choose the data type for that widget (e.g., Altitude, Temperature, Wind).
-3.  **Updates:** To save battery, widgets update periodically.
-For best results, grant "Allow all the time" location permission and disable battery restrictions for Pixel Compass.
+2.  **Configure:** A modern setup screen will open.
+You can choose the **Type** (Altitude, Compass, Weather, etc.) and the **Shape**.
+3.  **Real-Time Updates:** High-frequency updates (v1.12.0+) provide smooth needle animations directly on the home screen.
+4.  **Best Practices:** For reliability, ensure Pixel Compass is set to "Unrestricted" in your device's Battery settings and that notifications are enabled.

-## Compass Calibration – Ensuring Accuracy
+## Altitude & Calibration {: data-toc-key="altitude" }

-### 1. When should I calibrate?
+### 1. How is altitude calculated?
--   When the compass seems to be pointing in the wrong direction.
--   After first installing the app.
--   If you are near large metal objects or magnetic fields (e.g., in a car, near speakers).
--   If you've recently dropped your device.
+Pixel Compass uses a multi-source engine:
+- **Barometer:** (If available) Uses air pressure for relative changes and high precision.
+- **Elevation API:** Calibrates the barometer using Google's topographical data.
+- **GPS Fallback:** Used when network or barometer data is unavailable.

-### 2. How do I calibrate?
+### 2. When and how should I calibrate?
-1. On the main compass screen, tap the **Calibrate** button (`~` icon) in the floating action bar.
+- **Manual Calibration:** If you know your exact altitude, you can enter it manually in **Settings > Altitude** for professional-grade precision.
-2. A dialog will appear.
-While it's visible, move your device smoothly in a large **figure-eight (∞)** pattern.
+- **Compass Calibration:** If the needle is jumpy, tap the **Calibrate** button and move your device in a **figure-eight (∞)** pattern while rotating it along all three axes.
-3. Rotate the device along all three of its axes.
-The dialog will close automatically after a few seconds.

-## Troubleshooting & FAQ
+## Troubleshooting & FAQ {: data-toc-key="troubleshooting" }

 -   **My compass is stuck or inaccurate.**
-    -   First, try the calibration steps above.
-Ensure you are away from sources of magnetic interference.
-Also, check that your phone case does not contain magnets.

--   **What's the difference between True North and Magnetic North?**
-    -   **Magnetic North:** The direction a physical compass needle points.
-    -   **True North:** The direction to the geographic North Pole.
-This is the standard for most maps and requires location permission for best accuracy.
+    -   Ensure your phone case doesn't have magnets.
+Perform the figure-eight calibration away from large metal objects.
+-   **The weather says "Location Not Supported".**
+    -   Some regions might not have data coverage from the Weather API.
+You can disable weather features in Settings to hide the error.
 -   **My widgets are not updating.**
-    -   Ensure the app has "Allow all the time" location permission and is exempted from battery optimization in your device settings.
-Opening the main app will force a refresh.

--   **Where does the app get its data from?**
-    -   **Weather:** Google Weather API.
-    -   **Elevation:** Google Elevation API, supplemented by your device's barometer and GPS.
-    -   **Location Name:** Your device's native Geocoder service.

-## Purchase, Subscription & Refunds

-- **How do I manage my purchase or subscription?**
-    - All purchases and subscriptions are managed securely through your **Google Play Store account**.
-You can view, cancel, or manage your subscription in the "Payments & subscriptions" section of the Play Store app.
-- **How do I request a refund?**
-    - **Within 48 hours:** You can request a refund directly through your Google Play order history.
-    - **After 48 hours:** Please contact us at our support email with your Google Play Order ID (starts with "GPA.") and the reason for your request.
+    -   Check if "Battery Optimization" is killing the app.
+Set Pixel Compass to "Unrestricted" and ensure you have given "Allow all the time" location permission.

-## Support & Feedback
+## Support & Feedback {: data-toc-key="support" }

-- **In-App Feedback:** The best way to reach us is via **Settings > About, Help & Support > Send Feedback**.
+- **In-App Feedback:** The best way to reach us!
+Use the redesigned Feedback sheet (**Settings > Help & Support**) which includes draft autosaving and diagnostic info options.
 - **Contact Email:** **fertwbr@programmer.net**
 - **Project Page:** [fertwbr.github.io/PixelCompass/](https://fertwbr.github.io/PixelCompass/)

-## Privacy Policy
+## Privacy Policy {: data-toc-key="privacy" }
 We take your privacy seriously.
-Read our full policy for details.
+We do not collect or store your location data.
+Read our full policy:
 [fertwbr.github.io/PixelCompass/privacy](https://fertwbr.github.io/PixelCompass/privacy)

 Thank you for choosing **Pixel Compass**!